New Zealand Principal Magazine

 2022 Term 1 March Issue

-Editor Many years ago, I worked with Paul.
-Paul was about half my encode new experiences in our memories and guide us to respond age and extremely intelligent.
-He didn’t brag but I knew he scored rationally so we can extrapolate information to predict the future.
-90%+ for Mathematics in his university entrance examination.
-Further […]
+Many years ago, I worked with Paul.
+Paul was about half my age and extremely intelligent.
+He didn’t brag but I knew he scored 90%+ for Mathematics in his university entrance examination.
+These were the early days of the internet and as the world-wide web crawled its way into our millennial lives, Paul was ready […]

 Editorial